LaPerm: Around the world

-Breeding programs for LaPerms have spread to many other countries around the world.
-The breed was brought to Canada by Constance & Martine Sansoucy (Butterpaws), to New Zealand by Twink McCabe (Coiffurr) and Glynne Jackson (Wakijaki), to Australia by Christine Brelsford (Curlz) and later by Anne-Louise Magee (Frisson), to South Africa by Johan Lamprecht (Les Beaux Chats) and later by Grant Leih (Silkenclaw).
-LaPerms are also present in Japan, having first being exported there in 1997 by Anne D Lawrence.
-In continental Europe the first LaPerms were imported to Germany by Sabine Albrecht (Isanyati), these included the first LaPerm champion, Ch Uluru BC Wiyaka.
-However, it was Sylvie Groenveld (Smeralda's) who led the breeding program in that country.
-The initial imports to the Netherlands went to Corine Judkins (Crearwy) and a breed club was set up: the LaPerm Raskatten Vereniging, with key prefixes belonging to Frank and Rina Stapel (Taricats), Karin Langeveld (Takoda) and Angela Bruynswyck (Brunswick's).
+Breeding programs for LaPerms have spread to a number of countries outside of the United States.
+One account identifies early introductions to Canada by Constance Sansoucy and Martine Sansoucy (Butterpaws), to New Zealand by Twink McCabe (Coiffurr) and Glynne Jackson (Wakijaki), to Australia by Christine Brelsford (Curlz) and later by Anne-Louise Magee (Frisson), to South Africa by Johan Lamprecht (Les Beaux Chats) and later by Grant Leih (Silkenclaw).

+Exports from the United States began in the late 1990s; a The International Cat Association (TICA) LaPerm breed presentation notes exports to Japan in 1997–1998.
+A timeline published by the LaPerm Cat Club also lists 1997 as the year the first LaPerm arrived in Japan.
+A breed profile by A. D. Lawrence notes that LaPerms became established in several countries, including Germany, South Africa, the Netherlands, Japan, England, and New Zealand, and describes European Champion Uluru BC Wiyaka as the first LaPerm champion.
+In Germany, early imports are described as including Ch Uluru BC Wiyaka, while the breeding program there is associated with Sabine Albrecht (Isanyati) and Sylvie Groenveld (Smeralda's).
+In the Netherlands, early imports went to Corine Judkins (Crearwy) and a breed club was established (LaPerm Raskatten Vereniging), with cattery prefixes that appear in pedigrees including Frank Stapel and Rina Stapel (Taricats), Karin Langeveld (Takoda), and Angela Bruynswyck (Brunswick's).

-The first Scandinavian breeder was Elinore Kopp (Shangri-La) in Sweden who imported Grand Champion Quincunx Qinkifurr and Champion Crearwy BC Madryn Merch Cari from the UK.
-The first Russian breeder was Svetlana Ponomareva (Russicurl).
-The first LaPerm in Taiwan was Triple Tiara Newron, bred by Yumi Masuda and imported from Japan by Archi Wang.
-Several other countries now also have LaPerms and the breed's popularity continues to spread.
-Provisional recognition was granted by FIFe in 2013, effective from 1 January 2014, which the first titled LaPerm in FIFe being Champion S*Bla Katten KombiSmart.
+The first Scandinavian breeder is identified as Elinore Kopp (Shangri-La) in Sweden, who imported Grand Champion Quincunx Qinkifurr and Champion Crearwy BC Madryn Merch Cari from the UK.
+The first Russian breeder is identified as Svetlana Ponomareva (Russicurl).
+The first LaPerm in Taiwan is identified as Triple Tiara Newron, bred by Yumi Masuda and imported from Japan by Archi Wang.
+Provisional recognition was granted by Fédération Internationale Féline (FIFe) in 2013, effective 1 January 2014, and full recognition was granted in 2015.
+One account identifies Champion S*Bla Katten KombiSmart as the first titled LaPerm in FIFe.